-This course will focus on students completing a comprehensive exam, preparing a Concept Paper, and preparing students for their Doctoral Research Project.
+This course will focus on students completing research concept paper and preparing students for their doctoral research project.

 BMAL 785 serves as the bridge course for the DSL Program, providing the necessary steps and activities needed to transition from the taking of courses to the production of a doctoral‐level research project.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Students will submit weekly progress reports throughout the course.

 Students will prepare a research concept paper providing the foundation for their proposed doctoral level research project.
 Specific requirements for the paper can be found in the Concept Paper Guide.

 Task 3: Methodology